RafaSatti/LSE-Buisness-for-Analytics/README.md

 This repository will include:
 - A tableau dashboard to deliver insights to audience and stakeholders
 - A technical report to outline analytical approach and summary of findings
-- A presentation to communicate key findings and help inform decision making
+- A presentation to help navigate dashborard and communicate key findings to stakeholders to help inform in decision making